dzackgarza/Notes/URS - Research Proposal and Personal Statement.md

-# URS - Research Proposal and Personal Statement
+# URS Research Proposal

-## Title of Project

-Improving the Accessibility of Homotopy and Homology Data
+# Improving the Accessibility of Homotopy and Homology Data

 ## Abstract